0xjessel/umami-chrome-extension/README.md

    - Try reopening the popup

 4. **Extension size is large when loading unpacked**

    - Make sure to load ONLY the `dist` directory when using "Load unpacked"
    - The full project directory includes development dependencies that are not needed for the extension
    - Use `./build.sh --clean` before loading the extension

+5. **Console errors about null elements**
+   - This extension properly handles DOM loading timing to prevent errors
+   - All element access is deferred until after DOMContentLoaded event
+   - Null checks are implemented throughout the codebase to prevent errors
+   - If you experience any DOM-related errors, please report them as issues